rubenvereecken/frida-stealth/CONTRIBUTING.md

 Each patch is:

-1. Generated from actual commits on the stealth branches
+1. Generated from actual commits on the stealth branches using `generate-patch.py`
 2. Committed to the repository with message: `generated patch 00X-description`
-3. Tagged as: `stealth-patch/00X-description`

 ## Key Concepts